caioanalyst/PBI_Marketing_campaign_analysis/README.md

 # PBI_Marketing_campaign_analysis
  The purpose of this project is to extract information about sales, cost, profit margin and KPI data.
+This project was developed in a Data Science Academy course: https://www.datascienceacademy.com.br

 The questions below must be answered: